lablup/beps/drafts/BEP1003-define-test-scenarios-verifying-agent-functionality.md

         * `timeout`: A reasonable value (e.g., `300.0`) or the default `Sentinel.TOKEN`.
 * **Then**:
     * The method completes successfully and returns `None` (no exception is raised).
-    * AND The Docker image (derived from `image_to_push_private.canonical`) is successfully pushed to and now exists in the remote private registry `myprivatereg.example.com`.
+    * The Docker image (derived from `image_to_push_private.canonical`) is successfully pushed to and now exists in the remote private registry `myprivatereg.example.com`.
 (This would be verified by checking the remote registry).

 ### Test Scenario 2 - Attempt to Push an Image Marked as Local